annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 3. Press the "Run" button and wait for the analysis to complete.
 4. Download your results.

-If you want to test the application but do not have any images, you can find some sample images for analysis under sample-images&#10141;raw-images.
+If you want to test the application but do not have any images, you can find some sample images for analysis under: sample-images&#10141;raw-images.
 ADD IMAGE OF FRONT PAGE
 ADD IMAGE OF DOWNLOAD PAGE